horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 As a fun fact, the constant $h$ is equal to twice the distance from the center of the ellipse to the vertex.
 This is also a demonstration that many defined properties of the ellipse can be equated, thus there are many equivalent perspectives from which you can talk about an ellipse.

 In order to make your life less fulfilling, standard practice is to characterize an ellipse not with the constant $h$ as we have been doing.
 Instead, we use the constant called *eccentricity*, $k$, which is defined as the ratio of the focus to the center vs the vertex to the center.
-If our vertex is $V$ and our center is C$, then $k=\vert F_1 C \vert / \vert VC \vert$.
+If our vertex is $V$ and our center is $C$, then $k=\vert F_1 C \vert / \vert VC \vert$.
 This is simply because this constant is more convenient in future calculations.

 One can create an equation that defines the points of an ellipse: